 - Echocardiogram may be helpful if structural heart disease is suggested.

-- The most effective and rapid means of terminating any haemodynamically unstable tachycardia is direct current (DC) cardioversion.
+If haemodynamically unstable, the most effective and rapid means of terminating any tachycardia is direct current (DC) cardioversion.

 - If vagal manoeuvres fail, intravenous adenosine or verapamil can be used:

 - Ensure resuscitation equipment is available in case of ventricular fibrillation or bronchospasm.
 AV nodal blockers in a patient with WPW and atrial fibrillation can result in ventricular fibrillation.

 - Intravenous adenosine is the treatment of choice except for people with severe asthma.
 Adenosine has a rapid onset and short half-life.
 It blocks conduction through the atrioventricular node.
 Adenosine has a high incidence of minor but unpleasant side-effects (eg, nausea, chest tightness, shortness of breath and headache).

 - Intravenous verapamil, although effective, is rarely used now.
 It has a more prolonged action than adenosine on blocking atrioventricular node conduction and there is a risk of prolonged depression of ventricular function and hypotension, especially if the person is taking a beta-blocker.
 It still has a place if adenosine is contra-indicated (eg, in somebody with severe asthma).

 - Oral beta-blockers, diltiazem or verapamil may be appropriate for acute treatment of AVNRT.